The Best Morning Routine for Mental Clarity.

 Try bodyweight exercises like jumping jacks, squats, or pushups to get your blood flowing.

-If you’re short on time, even 5 minutes of movement is beneficial combine it with deep breathing to wake up both mind and body.
+If you are short on time, even 5 minutes of movement is beneficial.
+Combine it with deep breathing to wake up both mind and body.

-Walk outside if possible being in nature has additional cognitive benefits, like lowering cortisol and enhancing creativity.
+Walking outside, if possible, being in nature has additional cognitive benefits, like lowering cortisol and enhancing creativity.

 4. Practice Mindfulness or Meditation.